seknox/trasa/website/docs/install/initial-setup.md

 - Click the "Create Firewall" button
   <img alt="create" src={('/img/docs/cloud/do/create.png')} />

-Use this firewall rule to give ssh access to all instances.
+Use this firewall rule to give ssh access to all droplets you want to protect with TRASA.
 </TabItem>

 <!-- ######################################################################################## -->